 George Jones sings for the weekend warrior with $100 burning in their pocket and two days to chase women and raise Hell.

-Lee Dorsey oldie "Working in a Coal Mine" became part of country's running narrative about Appalachian miners when it was covered by mother-daughter duo The Judds.
+Lee Dorsey oldie "Working in the Coal Mine" became part of country's running narrative about Appalachian miners when it was covered by mother-daughter duo The Judds.

 Bluegrass, country and pop ensemble The Nitty Gritty Dirt Band got in on the action with this heart-breaking song about a working man without a steady job.